-AUTO 265 Auto Transmissions & Transaxle 4 of
+Prerequisite(s): AUTO-205 Corequisite(s): AUTO-210 AUTO 265 Auto Transmissions and Transaxle 4 cr.
 This course will cover automatic transmission theory, diagnosis, and repair.
 Students will perform full invehicle and off-vehicle transmission inspection and apply critical thinking skills, utilizing service information, to diagnose problems and determine necessary corrective action.
 Students will disassemble an automatic transaxle, inspect for failed parts and rebuild transaxle to operating condition.

 AUTO 270 Engine Performance II 4 cr.
 The second of two courses, this course is a comprehensive overview of automotive electronic fuel injection systems and vehicle emission systems.
 Students will learn to utilize proper diagnostic procedures and determine appropriate corrective procedures to repair, replace, or install components that cause poor engine performance.
 Students will be introduced to emission controls, their purpose on OBDII engines and their effect on engine performance when they are not operating properly.

-AUTO 280 Light Duty Diesel Engine Performance 2 cr.
+AUTO 280 Light Duty Diesel Engine Performance